mvaranda/relay_ft245r/README.md

 Dependency: requires D2XX drivers installed.
 Available at: https://www.ftdichip.com/Drivers/D2XX.htm

+# Precompiled binary
+relay_ft245r.exe is available to run.
+Just connect a unique relay board and run it.
+Use "help" or "?" to see the menu.
+Also, see "Run" and "Limitation" sessions below.

 # Build
 Compiled with MinGW (original 32bits version).
 MinGW64 did not work even forcing -m32 option.